LockdownRP-PZ/Rulebook/README.md

 ### 1.6 Roleplay realistically

-- Observe actual limitations of your character and the world.
-An example of this would be taking five knife wounds to the stomach and walking it off like it is nothing.
+- Observe realistic limitations of your character and the world.
+- An example of violating this rule would be taking five knife wounds to the stomach and walking it off like it is nothing.
 This is not possible for any normal human being.

 ### 1.7 No Trolling/Ragebaiting